aukilabs/hagall/docs/deployment.md

 ## Binary

 > **_NOTE:_** If you choose to use this deployment method, you need to set up your own HTTPS web server or reverse proxy with an SSL certificate.
-Hagall listens for incoming connections on port 4000 by default, but this is changeable, see the configuration options above.
+Hagall listens for incoming connections on port 4000 by default, but this is changeable, see the [configuration options](configuration.md) for details.

 ### Currently supported platforms

 We build pre-compiled binaries for these operating systems and architectures:

 - Windows x86, x86_64
-- macOS x86_64, ARM64 (M1)
+- macOS x86_64, ARM64 (Apple Silicon M series)
 - Linux x86, x86_64, ARM, ARM64
 - FreeBSD x86, x86_64
 - Solaris x86_64